ashishmgupta/blog/site/O365SecurityImplementation/docs/Detection-ConditionalAccessPolicyChanged.md

 ## Splunk Detection

-There are sevaral attributes of a conditional access policy which could be changed.
+There are several attributes of a conditional access policy which could be changed.
 * Users
 * Applications
 * Platforms